shaman-narayanasamy/IMP/docker/BUILD_TARBALL.md

 Edit the `IMP` script and put the `IMP_VERSION` variable to the same version.

+Edit the Docker file and change the IMP clone process to clone the same version.

 ## Build the docker images locally

 > In order to build the docker images, you must have [Docker](https://docs.docker.com/installation/) installed.